Jerakin/p5e-foundryVTT/assets/templates/README.md

 # Templates
 This is the different "templates" that the export is based on.

-If you change these you will most likely have to change the corresponding values in the `packages/pokemon.py` script.
+If you change these you will most likely have to change the corresponding values in the `packages/*.py` scripts.

 ### `pokemon.json`
-This is the actual pokemon data.
-It should only contain the bare minimum.
+Pokemon NPC data.

 ### `pokemon_item.json`
-This is the pokemon data for when it is being linked in chat.
+Pokemon NPC data for when it is being linked in chat.

 ### `move.json`
-This is the move data.
+Move data.